Requirements for efficient and sustainable cross-border use of car rentals

 As part of its Strategy for Sustainable and Smart Mobility, the European Commission wants to propose measures to improve the functioning of the single market in the car rental sector.
 Currently, there are a number of barriers preventing the cross-border use of rental cars, which makes it difficult for rental companies to manage seasonal shifts in demand.

-The results of this study will provide the European Commission with the necessary information to prepare a possible legislative initiative.
+The results of this study provide the European Commission with the necessary information to prepare a possible legislative initiative.